-Points in Locus Map, often referred to as Points of Interest or abbreviated POIs are georeferenced information packages that make an important part of dynamic layer above the map.
-They usually represent items like monuments, theaters, museums, pubs, hotels and also geocaches.
-In Locus Map you can meet two main categories:
+Points in Locus Map, often referred to as Points of Interest or abbreviated POIs are georeferenced information packages displayed above the map.
+In Locus Map, there are two main categories of POIs:

-The first category of points that are handled in Locus Map is map-independent.
-These points can be downloaded from many database sources around the World or imported from any folder in your device to Locus Map.
+This category of points is handled as independent on map and is added to the app by Locus user.
+These points can be downloaded from database sources around the world (e.g. geocaches from Geocaching.com) or imported from your device.
 They can be created on the spot or photographed.
-They are managed in the Points tab of the Data manager, can be stored in folders, grouped, sorted, filtered and edited in many ways.
+They are managed in the Points manager, can be stored in folders, grouped, sorted, filtered and edited in many ways.

 These points are referred to across the application as just “points”.